beadm

 Adjusting my ZFS filesystems to conform with standard FreeBSD boot environments

 Get FreeBSD 12.2 mfsBSD (because that matches the OS on slocum), burn it to a thumb drive using OSX.
 NOTE: the following didn’t work.
 I wound up not having the right values in /lib and /var/db/ I don’t know what I did wrong, but I did manage to fix them up afterwards.
-I suspect that […]
+I suspect that I still had zroot/usr mounted and did not notice.
+I will keep my notes here for future reference […]

 Adjusting my ZFS filesystems to conform with standard FreeBSD boot environments Read More »